Academic Support Services

 To honor his lifetime of accomplishments, the U.S. Department of Education, with funding from Congress, established the Ronald E. McNair Post-Baccalaureate Achievement Program.
 This program is dedicated to instilling in college students the high standard of achievement represented by the life of Ronald E. McNair.

-Eligible students are U.S. citizens or permanent residents who have successfully completed at least one year of college with a GPA of 2.75 or above, and who are either low-income and first generation college students or from minority groups underrepresented in graduate schools.
+Eligible students are either U.S. citizens or permanent residents who have completed at least one year of college (27 hours) with a GPA of 2.75 or above and who are either low-income and first generation college students or from minority groups underrepresented in graduate schools.

 How to Apply for the McNair Program